-The goal of Trauma Sensitive Yoga is to befriend, reconnect with and feel empowered in your body.
+The goal of Trauma Sensitive Yoga is to reconnect with, befriend, and ultimately feel empowered in your body.
 In a comfortable and predictable environment, you are invited to notice sensations, experiment with movement and breathing and practice making choices about what is right for you.
-Further, by focusing on the felt sense of the body to inform choice-making, Trauma Sensitive Yoga enables participants to restore their connection of mind and body and cultivate a sense of agency that is compromised as a result of trauma.
+Furthermore, by focusing on the felt sense of the body to inform choice-making, Trauma Sensitive Yoga enables participants to restore their connection of mind and body and cultivate a sense of agency that is compromised as a result of trauma.

 “Is Trauma Sensitive Yoga right for me?”
-If you’re asking the question, you may be a good candidate for this approach in healing from trauma within the body.
+If you’re asking the question, you may be a good candidate for this approach to heal from trauma within the body.
 Consult with your counselor or physician before taking a yoga class.

-Fight for My Soul Yoga by Leslii Stevens RYT 500.
+Fight for My Soul Yoga by Leslii Stevens E-RYT200, RYT 500, YAQCEP, RMT

 I wanted to make a place where it felt like a soft landing, a space of comfort.
 A soft pillow to rest your whole body on and to start to feel new patterns begin to take shape at a cellular base.